General resources

 Please watch this short video from our friends at the Coventry and Warwickshire Partnership NHS Trust’s Recovery and Wellbeing Academy.

-If you’d like to learn more about other services, events, activities or courses in the district from a variety of other groups and organisations, please visit the Community Wakefield directory, hosted by NOVA.
+If you’d like to learn more about other services, events, activities or courses in the district from a variety of other groups and organisations, please visit the Community Wakefield directory, hosted by NOVA, or alternatively, Wakefield’s Connect To Support pages, hosted by Wakefield Council’s health and social care team.
+The Connect To Support site is filled with lots of useful services that you or someone you know might wish to access.

 Self-management and workbooks